SuperElastix/SimpleElastix/README.md

 plist.push_back(p)

 # The following calls will initialize a new parameter map with a nonrigid
-# transform at position two in the list (more parameters like pyramid type,
+# transform at position two in the list
-# metric type etc would need to be added ofc)
 plist.push_back(sitk.GetDefaultParameterMap('nonrigid'))

 # Passing the above list will cause elastix to run an affine initialization